 You save money on college tuition.
-ASCS Dual Enrollment courses will cost $345 for three semester hours.
+ASCS Dual Enrollment courses will cost $345-$465 for three/four semester hours.
 If your son or daughter takes two (3 or 4 credit hours) Dual Enrollment classes in each of the junior and senior years, they will earn 12-14 credit hours before high school graduation.
 Taking these 14 semester hours at Shores will cost approximately $1500 plus books.
 The same 14 semester hours at Old Dominion University will cost $3,500 (tuition only), at University of Virginia $11,500 (including room and board), at Liberty University $12,000 (including room and board) and at Regent University $ 6930 (tuition only).
 As you can see, you will save a significant amount of money by taking the courses at our school!
 In addition, your son or daughter will enter college already having completed three-quarters to one semester’s worth of work.

+These courses prepare your student for the rigors of college, and remove the “fear of the unknown” out of the college experience.
 Successful completion of these courses indicates to colleges that you are capable of performing college level work.
 This gives you more of a competitive edge when it comes to college entrance.
 Colleges that are in the “very difficult” and “most difficult” categories want to see that you have taken the most rigorous coursework possible at your school.
 This means that in high school you have taken as many Honors, AP and DE courses as you are capable of.

+AP/DE courses are weighted; therefore, your GPA is potentially improved by taking them.
+Research shows that AP/DE students are more likely to graduate from college in four years.
 You can possibly earn college credit if your college accepts your score of 3, 4 or 5.
 Colleges do not receive AP scores unless the student sends them; therefore, if the student does not “pass” the AP exam, the college will not know, unless you disclose this to them.